 Essential Items for Your New Orleans Trip Packing List

-- Comfortable Walking Shoes – Walking in New Orleans can mean 8-10 miles a day without even realizing it.
-Our comfy shoe pics are these comfortable Sketchers go-walk ones or our favorite Birkenstock Gizeh sandals from Amazon!
+- Comfortable Walking Shoes – Our comfy shoe pics are comfortable Sketchers go-walk ones or our favorite Birkenstock Gizeh sandals from Amazon!

-- Portable Phone Charger – Between taking photos, using the map app, and taking more pics, your phone battery will drain quickly.
-Bring a portable phone fast charger (amazon has this great inexpensive one) to ensure you stay connected and don’t miss out on capturing magical travel moments.
+- Portable Phone Charger – Bring a portable phone fast charger (amazon has this great inexpensive one) to ensure you stay connected and don’t miss out on capturing those fest pics.

 - Refillable Water Bottle – Staying hydrated is important.
-It gets hot here!
-Pack a refillable water bottle that’s lightweight and will keep you hydrated by using so you can utilize public water stations all day.
-Check out this inexpensive collapsible water bottle 2 pack on Amazon!
+We swear by this inexpensive collapsible water bottle 2 pack on Amazon!

-- Lightweight Backpack – A comfortable, lightweight backpack is essential for carrying all your day essentials without feeling weighed down.
+- Lightweight Backpack – A comfortable, lightweight backpack is essential.
 Check out this budget-friendly packable lightweight backpack with pockets on Amazon!

 - Travel Laundry sink wash kit – Soap Suds are TSA approved and will help you pack lighter because you can wash clothes as your trip progresses. (on Amazon)

-New Orleans is truly a city of festivals, and we love them all!
+New Orleans is truly a city of the best festivals, and we love them all!
 We truly live in the best town!
 With all of the fun festivals, no matter when you visit, there’s always something worth celebrating.
-From legendary Mardi Gras parades to unique culinary celebrations, there’s an event for every interest.
+From legendary Mardi Gras parades to unique foodie celebrations, there’s an event for every interest.
+We will ‘fest for any reason!

 Which festival are you most excited to attend?